swcarpentry/website/_posts/2017/12/2017-12-01-opencon-report.md

 ![Harnack Haus, Dahlem](/files/2017/harnack.jpg "Harnack Haus")

 This was a conference with a difference.
 Most conference goers were very new to this area of work so there was a strong learning aspect to all that unfolded over the three days.
-Many of the speakers had eye-opening stories to tell about education's role in transforming lives, whether it be [Kholoud Al Ajarma](https://twitter.com/KholoudAjarmaKholoud)'s experiences of growing up in a Palestinian refugee camp or Aliya Ibraimova's work with remote grazing communities in the Kyrgyz mountains.
+Many of the speakers had eye-opening stories to tell about education's role in transforming lives, whether it be [Kholoud Ajarma](https://twitter.com/KholoudAjarmaKholoud)'s experiences of growing up in a Palestinian refugee camp or Aliya Ibraimova's work with remote grazing communities in the Kyrgyz mountains.

 ![Rayna's tweet](/files/2017/rayna.jpg "Rayna's tweet")